state-less/react-server-docs-md/src/pages/Components.md

 |--|--|
 |`key?` | The key of the state on the server.
 If omitted a key is generated on the server.
 |`scope?` | The scope of the state on the server.
 If omitted, 'global' is used.
+|`data?`  | Will be hydrated when passed.
+Passed data is synchronously available and the client will subscribe to further updates omitting the initial fetch.